tamidy/blue/README.md

-# blue
+# Blue
-This repo contains my Blue sketch.
+This repo contains a p5.js sketch.